Marx2/jobshot/README.md

 ---

-For more details, see the documentation or contact the maintainer.
+For more details, open an issue or contact the maintainer.